 “Contemporary Interiors” Book Review: This book serves as a valuable reference and guide, showcasing some of the most innovative ideas in home décor and furnishing.
 It presents a curated collection of the industry’s finest residential interior designs.
 Through the use of realistic 3D interior representations, the book offers visually captivating photographs that bring the designs to life.
 With a compilation of 36 projects, the book helps readers grasp the theoretical concepts behind these remarkable designs.
 Its aim is to provide readers with a fresh and inspiring perspective on the current trends in Indian residential spaces.
 Featuring designs from esteemed architects and designers, the book showcases projects that not only excel at a national level but also possess the potential to make an impact on the international stage.

 2."Detail in Contemporary Concrete Architecture" by David Phillips and Megumi Yamashita

-“Detail in Contemporary Concrete Architecture” Book Review: The book provides analysis of both the technical and the aesthetic importance of details in modern concrete architecture presents 49 of the most recently completed and influential concrete designs for both residential and commercial architecture.
-Each project is presented with color photographs, site plans, and sections and elevations, as well as numerous construction details.
-There is also descriptive text, detailed captions, and in-depth information for each project.
-A bonus CD-ROM contains all the drawings as printed in the book, in both EPS and DWG (generic CAD) formats.
-The projects are presented in clear and concise layouts over four pages.
-All of the drawings are styled consistently and presented at standard architectural scales to allow for easy comparison.
+“Detail in Contemporary Concrete Architecture” Book Review: This book offers an analysis of the technical and aesthetic significance of details in modern concrete architecture.
+It showcases 49 recently completed and influential concrete designs for residential and commercial structures.
+Each project is accompanied by vivid color photographs, site plans, sections, elevations, and an abundance of construction details.
+The book provides descriptive text, detailed captions, and in-depth information for each project, ensuring a comprehensive understanding of the designs.
+A bonus CD-ROM is included, containing all the drawings featured in the book in both EPS and DWG (generic CAD) formats.
+The projects are presented in a clear and concise layout spanning four pages, with consistently styled drawings at standard architectural scales for easy comparison.